 Spring Lodge is here to help…

 Spring Lodge is committed to providing a caring, sensitive and dedicated service which meets the needs of victims of rape, sexual assault and sexual abuse within Lincolnshire.
 We aim to help to empower you by informing you of your options and assisting you in making your own decisions about your recovery.
-There are many ways in which we can support you, however below we have listed some of the services that we provide.
+There are many ways in which we can support you and some of the servcies we provide are outlined below.
 Should you need any further information, please give us a ring and we will tailor our care to help you.

 The ISVA (Independent Sexual Violence Adviser) service offers practical and emotional support to anyone who has been raped or sexually assaulted, both recently or in the past.
 They support everyone in a non-judgemental way and work with individuals and professionals to identify a person’s needs.
 They also help the person access other available support to address both their short and long term goals.